Global19-atlassian-net/iODKbook2/AlgLin/source/algebra_of_matrices_problems.rst

    \end{array}\right]\quad
    \in\ M_2(Q)

-to ascertain that the identity
+to show that the identity

 .. math::
    :label: sum_square